circld/import_hook_example/README.md

 # this should import fine
 python -m src.module_a

-# this should not import
+# this should throw an ImportError
 python -m src.module_c
 ```